soft310team2/discord-watch-party-bot/README.md

 [License](LICENSE)

 ## Contacts
-For additional information about the bot, contact via this email: jwei578@aucklanduni.ac.nz
+For additional information about the bot, contact email jwei578@aucklanduni.ac.nz